Bylaws* of the Professional Insurance Marketing Association, Inc.

 Section 6.
 Proxies: At any meeting of members, a member entitled to vote may vote by proxy executed in writing by the member or by his/her duly authorized attorney-in-fact.
 No proxy shall be valid after eleven (11) months from the date of its execution unless otherwise specified in the proxy.

 Section 7.
 Voting by Mail: The election of Directors may be conducted by printed or electronic mail in such manner as the Board of Directors shall determine.

 Section 1.
 General Powers: The affairs of PIMA shall be managed by its Board of Directors elected from among its members.
 Directors need not be residents of the State of Delaware.

 Section 2.
 Number, Qualifications, Election and Term of Office: The number of Directors shall be as fixed from time to time by the Board of Directors, but the Board of Directors shall at no time consist of fewer than eight (8) Directors.
-Directors must be Voting or Associate Members from either the Agency, Company or Business Partner classes of members.
+Directors must be Voting or Associate Members from either the Distributor, Product Provider or Business Partner classes of members.
 The Directors shall be elected at the annual meeting of the members, except as provided by Section 10 of this article, and no election need be made by written ballot.
-The Board of Directors shall be composed of the President, the President-Elect, the Secretary, the Treasurer, and other persons elected from the membership of Agency, Company or Business Partner members.
-The immediate Past-President and the CEO of PIMA shall serve as non-voting ex-officio members of the Board.
+The Board of Directors shall be composed of the President, the President-Elect, the Secretary, the Treasurer, and other persons elected from the membership of Distributor, Product Provider or Business Partner members.
+The immediate Past-President and the CSE of PIMA shall serve as non-voting ex-officio members of the Board.